-The remainder of this paper is structured as follows: In Section 2, preliminaries required for this paper, being the notation convention, key reference wind turbine properties, and assumptions used throughout the paper, are explained.
+The remainder of this paper is structured as follows: in Sect.
+2, preliminaries required for this paper, being the notation convention, key reference wind turbine properties, and assumptions used throughout the paper, are explained.
 Section 3 touches upon the closed-loop wind turbine model and the proposed power balance REWS estimation framework.
-Section 4 and 5 covers 90 several potential options for the aerodynamic power estimator and wind speed estimate solver subcomponents, respectively, where thorough analyses and low-fidelity numerical demonstrations are given.
-In Section 6, the proposed combination of the aerodynamic power estimator and wind speed estimate solver subcomponents are validated using higher-fidelity wind turbine simulation results.
-Finally, the conclusions and recommendations of this work are laid out in Section 7.
+Sections 4 and 5 address several potential options for the aerodynamic power estimator and wind speed estimate solver subcomponents, respectively, where thorough analyses and low-fidelity numerical demonstrations are given.
+In Sect.
+6, the proposed combinations of the aerodynamic power estimator and wind speed estimate solver subcomponents are validated using higher-fidelity wind turbine simulation results.
+Finally, the conclusions and recommendations of this work are laid out in Sect.
+7.